BebeSparkelSparkel/hra/README.md

 ## Directory Context

 Directory context is a feature that allows for more concise file and directory definitions when working with deeply nested paths.
-It uses context modifiers with the meta prefix to establish and reference directory contexts, making it easier to organize related files.
+It uses context modifiers with the meta operator to establish and reference directory contexts, making it easier to organize related files.

 ### Context Modifiers

-Context modifiers are single characters that can be appended to the meta prefix to establish or reference directory contexts.
+Context modifiers are single characters that can be appended to the meta operator to establish or reference directory contexts.
 While the examples show `^`, `-`, and `*`, any character can be used as a context modifier.
 The creator of the archive can choose whatever characters make sense for their use case.

 ### Usage Rules